BrightMoon-FFRC037/Dissertations/README.md

 ## When to Update
 I will update this reopsitory "Dissertations" when I take lessons in unversity as well as when I learn something enlightening.
 Thus, I view this repo as a record but also a platform for sharing that piece of enjoyment.

+## Supplements
+As you can see, the format of the documents is not uniform.
+The reason is that they were written in different period with various media.
+* The documents written in Autumn 2023 are scanned version of A4 papers where I wrote down them by hands.
+* While in Spring 2024 I explored several platforms such as ZhiHu with different formats including LaTeX, markdown, pdf, A4 paper etc.

+When I was struggling to put them in an organized way, Git and GitHub occurs to me.
+I decide to use this version control system to store my dissertations.
+Please forgive me the unsystematic file formats and I will try to use mardown uniformly in the future.
+Some of the markdown files will lead you to ZhiHu where I first published these articles.